-- Some small orchards and pollards in poor condition and no longer maintained - Pressure for diversification of land uses (e.g. horse paddocks, caravan parks, recreational uses) which are sometimes visually intrusive. - Ubiquitous development along roads particularly the A371 and A368 and as infill of historic villages. - Small scale incremental changes e.g. proliferation of clutter, signage associated with development, and recreational uses or increase in noise associated with transport corridors impacting on the peaceful secluded character. - Agricultural practices and changes in land use may affect archaeological remains, particularly earthworks. - The area to the west of the M5 has undergone considerable urbanisation and much of this is allocated for housing and employment in NS's Core Strategy. - Increased visibility of regular aircraft movements and associated noise, affecting tranquillity in the east of the area. - Pressure for development and associated infrastructure may impact upon the relatively Dark Skies of the AONB and its setting.
+- Some small orchards and pollards in poor condition and no longer maintained - Pressure for diversification of land uses (e.g. horse paddocks, caravan parks, recreational uses) which are sometimes visually intrusive. - Ubiquitous development along roads particularly the A371 and A368 and as infill of historic villages. - Small scale incremental changes e.g. proliferation of clutter, signage associated with development, and recreational uses or increase in noise associated with transport corridors impacting on the peaceful secluded character. - Agricultural practices and changes in land use may affect archaeological remains, particularly earthworks.

-The River Yeo Rolling Valley Farmland generally has many of the positive characteristics of the Rolling Valley Farmland Landscape Type, it is generally a peaceful pastoral landscape with intact hedgerows and hedgerow trees, a network of rural roads and scattered stone farmsteads, however the character has been considerably urbanised to the west particularly to the west of the M5.
-Village infill, ribbon development and non-agricultural land uses such as caravan sites are present.
-The overall strength of character is moderate but weak to the west of the M5.
+The River Yeo Rolling Valley Farmland has many of the positive characteristics of the Rolling Valley Farmland Landscape Type, it is a peaceful pastoral landscape with intact hedgerows and hedgerow trees, a network of rural roads and scattered stone farmsteads, however the character is weakened by intrusive elements especially to the west, in particular the village infill, ribbon development and non-agricultural land uses such as caravan sites, making the overall character moderate.

 This character area is generally in good condition in particular key landscape elements such as the hedges, hedgerow trees including willow pollards, and small bridges however other elements are less intact such as the farm orchards and there is room for enhancement of the woodland and grassland for increased biodiversity value.
-However for the area to the west of the M5 the condition is more degraded and is in a declining condition.

-The landscape strategy for River Yeo Rolling Valley Farmland is to conserve the peaceful, rural nature of the landscape with intact pasture and field boundaries and to strengthen and enhance the area of weaker character particularly where the landscape is affected by modern development to the west of the M5.
+The landscape strategy for River Yeo Rolling Valley Farmland is to conserve the peaceful, rural nature of the landscape with intact pasture and field boundaries and to strengthen the area of weaker character particularly where the landscape is affected by modern infill and ribbon development along roads.

-- Conserve the rural, pastoral character of the area. - Strengthen and enhance areas affected by urbanisation. - Consider opportunities for grassland, woodland and wetland habitat creation, particularly in areas which are marginal for farming. - Maintain the pollarded willows and encourage local uses for the cut material. - Conserve historic hedgerows and nurture existing and new hedgerow trees particularly pollarded willows. - Limit village infill and ribbon development, and where development does take place encourage sensitive use of materials and quality of design. - Minimise visual effects of modern settlement along the A roads for instance through careful screening and replanting of hedgerows and or new woodland belts. - There should be a presumption against arable conversion in areas of archaeological landscapes defined by earthworks. - To prevent poaching of earthworks light grazing management is recommended.
+- Conserve the rural, pastoral character of the area. - Consider opportunities for grassland, woodland and wetland habitat creation, particularly in areas which are marginal for farming; - Maintain the pollarded willows and encourage local uses for the cut material. - Conserve historic hedgerows and nurture existing and new hedgerow trees particularly pollarded willows. - Limit village infill and ribbon development, and where development does take place encourage sensitive use of materials and quality of design. - Minimise visual effects of modern settlement along the A roads for instance through careful screening and replanting of hedgerows and or new woodland belts. - Promote preparation of Village Design Statements within the context of the landscape character assessment. - There should be a presumption against arable conversion in areas of archaeological landscapes defined by earthworks. - To prevent poaching of earthworks light grazing management is recommended.